xihangshi/reprository/content/authors/admin/_index.md

 new phenomenona with the advances in quantum materials and quantum technologies.

 interests:
-  - Quantum Optics
+  - Artificial Intelligence
-  - "Free-electron Radiation"
+  - Computational Linguistics
-  - "X-rays"
+  - Information Retrieval
-  - "Nanophotonics & Plasmonics"

 education:
   courses: